farahderbell/NashShield/README.md

 ## 💌 Personal Message

-**Made with love ❤️ by Farah** (yes, I'm that crazy person who built a Solvency II simulator for fun 🤪)
+**Made with love ❤️ by Farah**

 ### 📝 Dear Teachers 👨‍🏫

 Please don't do to your students what my Solvency course teacher did to us:
 - ❌ **DON'T:** Rush through complex concepts and call it "efficiency"
 - ❌ **DON'T:** Give bad explanations and expect students to magically understand
-- ✅ **DO:** Actually explain things properly (revolutionary idea, I know!)
+- ✅ **DO:** Actually explain things properly (revolutionary idea)
-- ✅ **DO:** Provide decent learning materials (slides with actual content > empty PowerPoints)
 - ✅ **DO:** Remember that students are humans, not robots

 **P.S.** Thanks to the one good resource they DID provide - at least there was ONE thing! 😅

 ### 🎬 BONUS: Watch "A Beautiful Mind"

 Seriously, watch this movie!
-It's literally about Nash Equilibrium (the thing this whole project is based on).
+It's literally about Nash(the thing this whole project is based on).
 Plus, Russell Crowe's haircut is *almost* as questionable as my code documentation... almost. 🎥✨

 ---